-Ulcerative colitis is a type of inflammatory bowel disease.
+Ulcerative colitis (UC) is a type of inflammatory bowel disease.
 A person might wonder: Can probiotics help manage the symptoms?

 How is the microbiome different in someone with UC?

 UC is a chronic gastrointestinal disease that involves inflammation in the gut.
 Symptoms include abdominal pain, bloating, diarrhea, and bleeding from the rectum.
-It can have a severe impact on a person’s quality of life.

-The gut contains a diverse and complex community of helpful and harmful bacteria: the gut microbiota.
+The gut contains a diverse and complex community of helpful and harmful bacteria — the gut microbiota.
 These bacteria aid digestion and help keep the gut healthy.

-Scientists also believe that genetic factors may play a role.
 One view is that a specific genetic feature allows “bad” bacteria to trigger a lasting inflammatory response in the mucus of the gut.
 In theory, changing the bacteria could make the gut flora less aggressive — less likely to trigger this response — and may also reduce UC symptoms.

 For these reasons, researchers have investigated whether treatments involving probiotics might help manage UC.
 Also, people with the condition sometimes include probiotics in their diets to ease the symptoms.

 Probiotics are similar or identical to helpful bacteria in the intestines.
-In theory, they may improve UC symptoms by helping to balance the gut flora.
+In theory, they may improve UC symptoms by helping balance the gut flora.

 Through these mechanisms, probiotics can help prevent some types of bacteria from triggering and maintaining an inflammatory response in the intestines.